-A lot has changed about the workplace over the last two years, and it’s made many Americans rethink what they want from their careers.
+A lot has changed about the workplace over the last three years, and it’s made many Americans rethink what they want from their careers.
 Some may be looking to move onto a new employer; others may be prepping to take their side gig full time.
 In fact, according to the 2022 Northwestern Mutual Great Realization survey, 21 percent of people who plan to make major life changes over the next two years say they want to pursue a passion project; 13 percent want to turn their side hustle into a full-time job and 11 percent want to retire early.

-Whatever the reason, it’s possible that you’ll have to plan for a period when your family will transition to living on one income.
-If that’s your situation, make sure you’ll be financially prepared.
+Whatever the reason, if you decide to transition to living on one income, you’ll need to make sure your family is financially prepared.
 Here are eight financial considerations to keep in mind if you’re going from a dual- to a single-income household.

 Beef up your emergency fund

 Going from dual incomes to a single income means having less take-home pay to work with.
-While that's going to require reconfiguring your budget (more on that in a moment), first make sure you have enough savings to withstand any unexpected expenses, like a surprise medical bill.
+While that's going to require reconfiguring your budget, first make sure you have enough savings to withstand any unexpected expenses, like a surprise medical bill.
 In fact, you may want to pause other savings goals and focus your efforts on building up a sufficient cushion if you think your transition to a single income is happening soon.
 Generally, you’ll want enough to cover roughly six months’ worth of expenses to give yourself some peace of mind.

 Create a new budget